MASSACHUSETTS INSTITUTE OF TECHNOLOGY

 Investigative Reporting

-Sarah Childress is the deputy investigative editor at The Washington Post.
-She was previously the series senior editor at FRONTLINE, where she developed and strengthened reporting across platforms, including documentary films, digital stories, and podcast series.
+Sarah Childress is the Deputy Investigative Editor at The Washington Post.
+She was previously the Series senior editor at FRONTLINE, where she developed and strengthened reporting across platforms, including documentary films, digital stories, and podcast series.
 Sarah co-produced the 2019 documentary Flint’s Deadly Water, which won the Jack R. Howard Award for Broadcast – National/International Coverage and was a finalist for a 2019 Investigative Reporters and Editors Award.
 Prior to FRONTLINE, Sarah worked as a national reporter at Newsweek, where she covered major breaking stories, including the Iraq War.
 She also spent several years as a staff reporter at The Wall Street Journal’s Nairobi bureau, and later went on to edit reporters in Europe, the Middle East, and Latin America for GlobalPost.

 Data Journalism